-If you are testing various power supplies (switching and classical), surely you will need a load, whose consumption can be
+If you are testing various power supplies (switching or traditional), surely you will need a test load, whose current consumption can be

 regulated.
-Such load can help you to find out exactly the current threshold, where the ripple starts to occur, the current limit kicks in, the output
+Such a dummy load can help you to find out exactly the current threshold, where the ripple starts to occur, the current limit kicks in, the output

-voltage start to decrease or the electronic fuse turns off.
+voltage start to fall or the electronic fuse turns off.

 My dummy load is very simple.
-As a disssipator (component, which converts energy into heat) MOSFET-N is used here to turn the input power into heat.
-Current consumption is regulated by changing the Gate voltage using a potentiometer.
+A MOSFET-N transistor is used here to turn the input power into heat.
+Current consumption is varied by changing the gate voltage using a potentiometer.
 MOSFET resistance is dependent on the gate voltage.
-The voltage at potentiometer input isstabilized using zener diode.
-In order to test the source with a small output voltage, you should use the logic-MOSFET (MOSFET designed to be driven with logic level).
-It has a lower Gate threshold voltage and allows to test the power supplies with voltages down to cca 4V.
-For logic MOSFETs is suitable 5V zener diode, for the classical MOSFET about 9V.
-MOSFET must be placed on large heatsink.
-Short term, it is possible to overload the MOSFET, the TO220 housing can handle power up to 100W for short moment.
-Permanently it can operate with a loss up to about 50W when the heatsink is sufficient.
-My electronic ballast operates in the input voltage range of 4 - 25V.
-Logical MOSFETs have usually the max D-S voltage 30V.
+The voltage for the potentiometer is regulated using Zener diode.
+In order to test a power supply with a low output voltage, you should use the logic-MOSFET (a MOSFET designed to be driven with logic level).
+It has a low gate threshold voltage and allows to test power supplies with voltages down to about 4V.
+For logic MOSFETs is suitable 4.3V Zener diode, for traditional MOSFETs about 7.5V Zener.
+MOSFET must be mounted on a large heatsink.
+For short duration tests, a smaller heatsink can be sufficient.
+The maximum power dissipation depends on the type of the transistor and the heatsink.
+My electronic dummy load operates in the input voltage range of about 4 - 28V.
+Logic MOSFETs have usually the max D-S voltage 30V.
 Never exceed the maximum voltage rating of the transistor.
-When using an appropriate MOSFET the dummy load can work with higher voltage.
+When using an appropriate MOSFET, this dummy load can work with higher voltages.
 In this case, increase the value of R1 resistor.
 Warning - a dummy load may get very hot!
 Risk of fire!
 Never operate it unattended.
 You may add a current and thermal fuse for extra safety.